Tunable Bose-Einstein condensation and roton-like excitation spectra with dipolar exciton-polaritons in crossed fields: Сonclusions

 \section{Сonclusions}

 We propose a realization for (quasi-)equilibrium long-living BEC of dipolaritons in a wide single quantum well in an optical microcavity.
 By combining the in-plane magnetic and transverse electric fields, we demonstrate the field-controlled appearance of the two energy-competing minima in the particle dispersion, in contrast to both the usual $p^2/2m$ paraboloid and a more sophisticated non-parabolic spectrum of lower polaritons in the absence of external fields.
-The energy competition of these two minima---polaritonic and excitonic---manifests in the appearance of an abrupt transition from the polariton BEC to the exciton BEC (and vice versa) upon a continuous change of one parameter: either the photon-exciton energy detuning or electric field strength.
+The energy competition of these two minima---polaritonic and excitonic---manifests in the appearance of an abrupt transition from the polariton BEC to the exciton BEC (and vice versa) upon a continuous change of one parameter: either the total density or photon-exciton energy detuning, or, alternatively, the electric field strength.
+We show that this transition displays the signature of a first-order phase transition, with the pressure being continuous while its derivative with respect to chemical potential experiencing a jump.
 Under these conditions, the optically-dark exciton mode with microsecond decay times becomes achievable.

 Furthermore, we developed the many-body theory of dipolaritons in crossed fields accounting for the combined effect of the new peculiar dispersion and the extended-range dipole-dipole interactions.
 After having obtained the dressed effective Hamiltonian of the system, we performed the Bogoliubov diagonalization that reveals two substantially different, anisotropic excitation spectra in the two condensation regimes, both of them displaying non-symmetric roton-maxon softening in momentum regions away from the condensate.
 We note that in both regimes, the Bose condensation occurs at a non-zero in-plane momentum ${\bf K_0}$, and that the (anisotropic) Landau critical velocity in all in-plane directions is much smaller than the sound velocity defined at ${\bf p}\to{\bf K_0}$.